-- (a) No allowances, other than those prescribed in clauses 27.8 and 27.10 and in the circumstances described in clause 27.11(b), will be payable on any day on which the Employer provides or offers to provide transport free of charge from the Employee's home to the place of work and return. - (b) Subject to 27.11(c), the allowance prescribed in clause 27.5 will be payable on any day for which the Employer provides a vehicle free of charge to the Employee for a purpose related to their contract of employment, and the Employee is required by the Employer to drive this vehicle from the Employee's home to their place of work and return. - (c) The parties recognise that in some circumstances where the Employer provides a vehicle free of charge to an Employee it will not be appropriate for the Employee to also receive the allowance prescribed in clause 27.5.
-As such, where the Employer provides a fully fuelled and maintained vehicle to the Employee such that the Employee has reasonable private use of the vehicle, the allowance will not be payable.
+- (a) No allowances, other than those prescribed in clauses 27.12 and 27.14 and in the circumstances described in clause 27.15(b), will be payable on any day on which Multiplex provides or offers to provide transport free of charge from the Employee's home to the place of work and return. - (b) Subject to 27.15(c), the allowance prescribed in clause 27.9 will be payable on any day for which Multiplex provides a vehicle free of charge to the Employee for a purpose related to their contract of employment,

+- and the Employee is required by Multiplex to drive this vehicle from the Employee's home to their place of work and return. - (c) The parties recognise that in some circumstances where Multiplex provides a vehicle free of charge to an Employee it will not be appropriate for the Employee to also receive the allowance prescribed in clause 27.9.
+As such, where Multiplex provides a fully fuelled and maintained vehicle to the Employee such that the Employee has reasonable private use of the vehicle, the allowance will not be payable.
 Any disputes as to the application of this clause may be resolved via the Dispute Resolution Procedure.

-Example: Where an Employee is provided with a vehicle by the Employer which is mainly used for employment related purposes, including transport of the vehicle and or tools and materials to and from work, the allowance will be payable.
+Example: Where an Employee is provided with a vehicle by Multiplex which is mainly used for employment related purposes, including transport of the vehicle and or tools and materials to and from work, the allowance will be payable.
 Where the Employee is provided with a vehicle that can reasonably be used for private purposes outside of work hours, the allowance will not be payable.

-27.12 Transfer during working hours
+27.16 Transfer during working hours

-- (a) An Employee transferred from one site to another during working hours will be paid for the time occupied in travelling and, unless transported by the Employer, must be paid reasonable cost of fares by the most convenient public transport between such sites. - (b) Provided that where an Employee agrees to the Employer's request to use the Employee's own car for such a transfer, the Employee must be paid an allowance at the rate of \$0.95 per kilometre.
+- (a) An Employee transferred from one site to another during working hours will be paid for the time occupied in travelling and, unless transported by the Employer, must be paid reasonable cost of fares by the most convenient public transport between such sites. - (b) Provided that where an Employee agrees to Multiplex's request to use the Employee's own car for such a transfer, the Employee must be paid an allowance at the rate of \$0.95 per kilometre.

-27.13 Daily entitlement
+27.17 Daily entitlement